Configure USB redirection

 How USB redirection works

 Typically, if a USB device is redirected successfully to the Linux VDA, one or more device nodes are created in the system /dev path.
-Sometimes, however, the redirected device cannot be used by an active Linux VDA session.
+Sometimes, however, the redirected device is not usable for an active Linux VDA session.
 USB devices rely on drivers to function properly and some devices require special drivers.
 If drivers are not provided, the redirected USB devices are inaccessible to the active Linux VDA session.
 To ensure USB device connectivity, install the drivers and configure the system properly.

 The Linux VDA supports a list of USB devices that are successfully redirected to and from the client.
 In addition, the device is properly mounted, especially the USB disk, allowing the user to access the disk without any additional configuration.